-VIII.
-ATTORNEYS' FEES AND COSTS
+VII.
+ATTORNEYS' FEES, COSTS, AND SERVICE AWARD

-61. Class Counsel may apply to the Court for an award of reasonable attorneys' fees and costs not to exceed \$1,080,000.
-Class Counsel approximates that it will seek \$76,937.84 in costs and \$1,003,062.16 in fees, but may apply in different amounts not to exceed \$1,080,000.
-Meta has been provided a copy of summaries of Class Counsel's time records, and as a result of that review, Meta will take no position on Class Counsel's application and agrees to pay the amount of fees and costs determined by the Court.
-These terms regarding fees and costs were negotiated and agreed to by the Parties only after full agreement was reached as to all other material terms.
+- 49. Class Counsel may apply to the Court for an award of reasonable attorneys' fees and costs not to exceed \$875,000.
+Class Counsel approximates that it will seek \$25,000 in costs and \$850,000 in fees, but may apply in different amounts not to exceed \$875,000.
+Niantic will take no position on Class Counsel's application and agrees to pay the amount of fees and costs determined by the Court, up to \$875,000.
+These terms regarding fees and costs were negotiated and agreed to by the Parties only after full agreement was reached as to all other material terms. - 50.
+Any Attorneys' Fees and Costs Award, as awarded by the Court up to \$875,000, shall be payable by Niantic, as ordered, within the later of (a) twenty-one (21) days after the Court's order awarding fees and expenses, or (b) final approval of the settlement and the expiration of all deadlines in which a class member or any person may challenge final approval.
+In no event shall Niantic be required to make a payment of attorneys' fees if the Settlement Agreement is not finally approved.